klix-app/klix-developer-documentation-website/docs/test-environment.md

 |-----------------------------------------------------------|----------------------------------------------------------------------------------------------------------------|
 | <sub><sup>702314b8-dd86-41fa-9a22-510fdd71fa92</sup></sub>| <sub><sup>IB-bzOdJLgJjbsaA34Qpxkg1TTIrW-iDuni6JuzbP--KgtsREHzvIvLLTH8E5T0CZcSbYM3qNmfeogpWW_RZaA== </sup></sub>|

-Note that this test account has access only yo Klix card payment method on test environment and specific test cards should be used for testing:
+Note that this test account has access only to Klix card payment method on test environment and specific test cards should be used for testing:

 | Issuer     | PAN                 | CVV | Expiry date | 3D secure password |
 |------------|---------------------|-----|-------------|--------------------|